 - 1. Press the Load button.
 Position the cursor under the drive number in line two.
-Select the floppy drive using the Data Entry Control. - 2.
+Select the floppy drive using the data entry control. - 2.
 Insert the first floppy disk of the selected bank and press ENTER.
 The display will say: Loading Bank.
-Remember that loading in a new bank erases the currently loaded bank, so always think twice before pressing ENTER to load the bank.
-(Since ESI banks can be quite large, it may require several floppy disks to hold an entire bank.
+Remember that loading in a new bank will erase the currently loaded bank, so always think twice before pressing ENTER to load the bank.
+(Since ESI-32 banks can be quite large, it may require several floppy disks to hold an entire bank.
 Multiple floppy disks must be inserted in the proper order.
 That's why it's a good idea to label them numerically.)

 Play the sounds from the newly loaded disks.
+To check out the various presets within the bank, read on.